danhitchcock/nano_tipper_z/README.md

 There are many other commands.

-    'create' - Create a new account if one does not exist 'send <amount or all> <user/address>' - Send Nano to a reddit user or an address 'withdraw <amount or all> <user/address>' - Same as send 'balance' or 'address' - Retrieve your account balance.
+    'create' - Create a new account if one does not exist 'send <amount or all, optional: Currency> <user/address>' - Send Nano to a reddit user or an address 'withdraw <amount or all> <user/address>' - Same as send 'balance' or 'address' - Retrieve your account balance.
 Includes both pocketed and unpocketed transactions 'minimum <amount>' - (default 0.0001) Sets a minimum amount for receiving tips